The Flag (O'Keeffe painting): Background

 In 1918, O'Keeffe was in a state of depression and anxiety about the war and did not paint for three months.
-While she understood why it was important militarily, she, like many Americans who initially opposed U.S. involvement in World War I, found it at odds with humanism and basic Christian beliefs.
-O'Keeffe's brother, Alexius or Alexis, was stationed in a military camp in Texas before he shipped out for Europe during World War I. She visited him in the fall of 1917 before he was shipped overseas, and was anxious about his fate.
+While she understood why it was important militarily, she, like many Americans who initially opposed U.S. involvement, found it at odds with humanism and basic Christian beliefs.
+O'Keeffe's brother, Alexius or Alexis, was stationed in a military camp in Texas before he shipped out for Europe during World War I. She visited him there in the fall of 1917, and was anxious about his fate.
 He was one of the first soldiers sent to France and did not believe that he would return to the United States alive.
-In France war had become more dangerous due to chemical and technologically advanced weapons.
+In France war had become more dangerous as a result of chemical and technologically advanced weapons.
 Poisonous gases killed, blinded, and severely injured the troops.
 High-powered and long-range guns widened the destruction.
 Submarines planted mines in the seas and airplanes dropped bombs from the sky.

 O’Keeffe found herself at odds with people in Canyon about the war and was discouraged by attempts to glorify it.
 She tried to persuade her male students to continue their education, rather than fight in the war and she also wanted authorities to create a course for young men about the reasons and causes of war before they engaged in battle.
 She created a stir when she asked a shop owner to remove Christmas cards from his shop that expressed anti-German sentiment.
 O'Keeffe became quite ill from influenza during the 1918 flu pandemic, which had killed an estimated 20 million people worldwide, and took a leave of absence from her teaching position at the West Texas State Normal College in early 1918 to recuperate at a friend's ranch in San Antonio, where she painted The Flag.